Trump Administration Suddenly Announces

 Ken’s interest in near-death experiences stems from his practice.
 Over the past twenty-five years, he has worked with several analysands who were experiencers before they began analysis, and other analysands had near-death experiences during the time that they were doing their analytic work with him.
 Ken finds that Jung’s psychology lends itself to a deeper understanding of near-death phenomena, possibly because of Jung’s own near-death event.
 Ken is particularly interested in the relationship between near-death experiences, spirituality, Jung's archetypes of the collective unconscious, and the practice of consciousness in daily life.

-Laura London studied experimental psychology at the University of Washington in Seattle and went on to earn her degree in neuropsychology from John Carroll University in Cleveland.
+Laura London studied experimental psychology at the University of Washington and earned her undergraduate degree in neuropsychology from a private Jesuit university.

-After working in the fields of neurology, neuroimaging, and nuclear medicine she entered into a lengthy Jungian analysis which led her to delve deeply into the work of Carl Gustav Jung.
-She has attended a wide variety of lectures and workshops with notable Jungian analysts and authors, and has worked closely with the Jung Association of Central Ohio and the C.G.
+After working for many years in neurology, neuro-imaging, and nuclear medicine at University Hospitals of Cleveland and its VA psychiatric hospital, she left that scene and entered into a 17-year Jungian analysis sending her deeply into the work of Carl Gustav Jung.
+She attended a wide variety of lectures, workshops and seminars with notable Jungian analysts and authors, and worked closely with the Jung Association of Central Ohio and the C.G.
 Jung Center in Chicago.

 In 2015, she created the podcast Speaking of Jung: Interviews with Jungian Analysts, which led her to Zürich, Switzerland to visit the places where Jung lived and worked.
 For the past five years she has interviewed over 50 certified Jungian analysts in an effort to bring the theories and applications of Jungian analysis to a wider segment of the public.
 As host and producer she has made every episode available to stream or download for free at speakingofjung.com, where you’ll also find a treasure trove of resources on Jung, his psychology, and the people who practice it.